SanderMertens/y/README.md

 ## Syntax
 Each line needs to start with "Y".

-## Performance
-Y is probably faster than assembly.
-It compiles 1500x faster than C.

 ## Usage
 The Y parser runs in two processes, `y` and `y_not`.
 Each statement is simultaneously parsed by `y` and `y_not`.
 They will formulate theorems in an attempt to convince each other, until one runs out of questions and yields `y continue`.